babelouest/yder/README.md

 [![Build Status](https://travis-ci.com/babelouest/yder.svg?branch=master)](https://travis-ci.com/babelouest/yder)
 ![.github/workflows/main.yml](https://github.com/babelouest/yder/workflows/.github/workflows/main.yml/badge.svg)

 Simple and easy to use logging library.
-You can log messages to the console, a file, syslog, journald or a callback function.
+You can log messages to the console, a file, Syslog, journald or a callback function.

-Yder is mono-thread, which mean that you can use only one instance of yder log at the same time in your program.
+Yder is mono-thread, which mean that you can use only one instance of Yder log at the same time in your program.

 See the [online documentation](https://babelouest.github.io/yder/) for a doxygen format of the API documentation.